 top of page

-Respect for the Child’s Natural Development
+Understanding the Child’s Natural Development

 Fostering Independence and Dignity

 • Independence: Just as children learn to feed themselves, dress, or wash their hands, toileting is another step in developing autonomy.
+This process allows them to take charge of their own bodies.

 • Dignity: Allowing a child to care for their own body communicates respect.
 They begin to see themselves as capable beings who can meet their own needs.

 • Confidence: Each success at the toilet is celebrated internally by the child, building self-esteem and resilience.
+This confidence will serve them well in all areas of life!

 Practical Life Foundations